-- (i) An effective dose of 1 mSv in a year; - (ii) In special circumstances, an effective dose of up to 5 mSv in a single year provided that the average dose over five consecutive years does not exceed 1 mSv per year; - (iii) An equivalent dose to the lens of the eye of 15 mSv in a year; and - (iv) Equivalent dose to the skin of 50 mSv in a year the level of hazards expected in the facility.
+- (i) An effective dose of 1 mSv in a year; - (ii) In special circumstances, an effective dose of up to 5 mSv in a single year provided that the average dose over five consecutive years does not exceed 1 mSv per year; - (iii) An equivalent dose to the lens of the eye of 15 mSv in a year; and - (iv) Equivalent dose to the skin of 50 mSv in a year

+Note :

-Note: In addition, the TINT provides services, upon requests, on the certification of radioactivity content of foodstuffs for export.
+- 1. In addition, the TINT provides services, upon requests, on the certification of radioactivity content of food stuffs for export. - 2.
+The OAP has provided services on Internal Dose checking during the Fukushima Daiichi Nuclear Power Plant Accident in 2011, as shown in Fig.2